dynamicsingh/paul-locker-angular-app/README.md

 CSS
 Angular 1.5.5 for interacting with backend
 PHP 5.0 for mysql query operations
-Mysql - Db file include
+Mysql - Db file included with .sql extension